TMS-Namespace/Simple-Audit-Trail/.github/readme.md

 - Mapping of the audit information that will be saved is configurable.
 - Custom audit information can be passed.
 - Audit trail will be saved along with all other changes in a single transaction, and rolled back in case of any error.
-- Tables and columns are audited with original SQL names, not the EF model names.
+- Tables and columns are audited with original SQL names, not the mapped EF model names.

 ## Usage